 - Gathering, inventory, and appraising your parent’s assets

 - Paying any outstanding estate debts and taxes

 - Closing the estate and finalizing the probate process

 Losing a parent can be difficult, especially when you have been tasked with settling their affairs.
 You will have to meet many different deadlines—and if you miss one, you could be held financially liable by the beneficiaries or even the creditors.

 You do not need to shoulder the responsibility of acting as their estate representative by yourself.
-The attorneys at Scott Vicknair, LLC have decades of experience helping Louisianans navigate the complexities of probate.
-Send us a message online to schedule your free initial consultation.
+The attorneys at Scott Vicknair Law have decades of experience helping Louisianans navigate the complexities of probate.
+Send us a message online to get started on your case today.